-

 "Red Mandarin" (Da Hong Gan -大红柑, Dàhóng gān )

-- Loses its sharp, fresh citrusy flavor.
+- Loses its sharp, fresh citrusiness.

 - Its aroma and taste are deeply integrated with the tea leaves.